What types of home insurance are available?

-Three fundamental types of policies include:
+Three fundamental types of home insurance policies include:

 On the other end of the spectrum are comprehensive policies, which are also referred to as all-risk policies.
 These policies protect you against all types of loss except those specifically excluded.
 Loss or damage due to wear and tear, snowslide or landslide, acts of terrorism, and war are some examples of the types of loss typically excluded in comprehensive policies.
 Even with the exclusions, comprehensive policies provide you with the best protection; a loss can only be excluded if it specifically appears in the policy wording.

 Comprehensive policies are usually offered to owner-occupied primary residences and represent the industry standard in Canada.
-Keep in mind that even these comprehensive policies can vary widely between insurance providers, and most policies will limit the amount of coverage provided for valuable articles like jewellery or bicycles.
+Keep in mind that even these comprehensive policies vary widely between insurance providers, and most policies will limit the amount of coverage provided for valuable articles like jewellery or bicycles.

-Broad form policies fall somewhere in the middle ground, providing comprehensive protection for your home, and named perils protection for your personal property.
+Broad form policies fall somewhere in the middle ground, providing comprehensive protection for the home, and named perils protection for personal property.
 While this may seem like an interesting idea, it’s ineffective in a wide range of potential losses.
 For example: if you accidentally drop your television, damage to your hardwood floors would be covered, but damage to the TV would not.

 Broad form policies are often sold for seasonal dwellings and rental properties, where most people assume that the dwelling itself deserves better protection than the contents that remain inside it.
-In such circumstances, broad form policies are sometimes slightly less expensive than comprehensive policies – however, they represent much poorer coverage for personal property, so the minor difference in cost is difficult to justify.
+In such circumstances, broad form policies are sometimes slightly less expensive than comprehensive policies.
+However, they represent much poorer coverage for personal property, so the minor difference in cost is difficult to justify.

 Each of these three types of policies offer protection for different types of losses and some policies restrict the amount of coverage.
 As a general rule of thumb, comprehensive policies provide better protection and should be your first choice.
-So, make sure you understand the differences and ask insurance providers what kind of policy is quoted.
+So, make sure you understand the differences and ask insurance providers what kind of policy they’ve quoted.